 - 1/2 teaspoon black pepper

 - 2 14 1/2 ounce stewed tomatoes chopped

 - 1/3 cup Heinz 57 Steak Sauce

 - 1 teaspoon red pepper flakes

-- 1 15 ounce can dark red kidney beans, rinsed and drained
+- 1 15 ounce red kidney beans rinsed and drained

 - 1 tablespoon fresh parsley chopped

 - 1/2 cup Extra sharp cheddar cheese shredded

 - Cook the bacon in a large skillet until just starting to crisp.
 Remove to a paper towel-lined plate.
 Remove all but one tablespoon of the bacon fat.